Centers and Research

-At Cincinnati Law, you'll benefit from our long history of attracting global scholars and practitioners to our prestigious centers and institutes.
-While each center has a specific focus and areas of expertise, they share deep commitments to promoting education, justice and opportunities for all.
+The University of Cincinnati College of Law’s Centers allow students to gain first-hand experience in the practice and research of multiple legal areas.
+At Cincinnati Law, students benefit from our long history of attracting global scholars and practitioners to our prestigious centers and institutes.
+While each center has a specific focus and areas of expertise, they share deep commitments to promoting education, justice, and opportunities for all.

 Corporate Law Center